cdapio/cdap/cdap-docs/admin-manual/source/installation/packages.rst

 with our other :ref:`distribution instructions <installation-index>`.

 - As CDAP depends on HDFS, YARN, HBase, ZooKeeper, and (optionally) Hive and Spark, it must be installed on cluster host(s) with full client configurations for these dependent services.

 - The CDAP Master Service must be co-located on a cluster host with an HDFS client, a YARN client, an HBase client, and |---| optionally |---| Hive or Spark clients.

-- Note that these clients are redundant if you are co-locating the CDAP Master
-  on a cluster host (or hosts, in the case of a deployment with high availability) with actual services, such as the HDFS Namenode, the YARN resource manager, or the HBase Master.
+- Note that these clients are redundant if you are co-locating the CDAP Master on a cluster host (or hosts, in the case of a deployment with high availability) with actual services, such as the HDFS NameNode, the YARN resource manager, or the HBase Master.

 - You can download the `Hadoop client <http://hadoop.apache.org/releases.html#Download>`__ and `HBase client <http://www.apache.org/dyn/closer.cgi/hbase/>`__ libraries, and then install them on the hosts running CDAP services.
 No Hadoop or HBase services need be running.

-- All services run as the ``'cdap'`` user installed by the package manager.
+- All services run as the ``cdap`` user installed by the package manager.

 - If you are installing CDAP with the intention of using *replication,* see these instructions on :ref:`CDAP Replication <installation-replication>` *before* installing or starting CDAP.